 Unemployment benefit (bezdarbnieka pabalsts): A contributory benefit paid to registered unemployed, given that the person is actively looking for a job.
-Persons receiving old-age pensions (including early retired), disabled, self-employed, persons working while incarcerated are not eligible for unemployment benefit.
+Persons receiving old-age pensions (including early retired), persons engaged in commercial activities, persons who continue primary or secondary education self-employed, persons working while incarcerated are not eligible for unemployment benefit.
 There is a minimum length of service which makes a person eligible for the unemployment benefit.
 The benefit is not taxable.